THE MAN OF SIN

 686AD - the first year of rule of the Roman Papacy independent of Constantinople.

-These dates can all be seen on the chart on the "HOME" page.
+These dates can all be found on the chart on the "HOME" page.

-This Laodicean era has unfortunately seen the adoption of far more tenets of Catholicism than most brethren realise.
-See the page "THE CATHOLIC CHURCH OF GOD" for more information.
+Unfortunately, the Laodicea era of the true Church of God has also largely succumbed to this Papal form of Church government, i.e. "one man" rule.
+Such leaders have led God's Church into much error.
+In fact, the final Church era has seen the adoption of far more tenets of Catholicism than most brethren realise.
+See the articles "THE GOVERNMENT OF GOD" and "THE CATHOLIC CHURCH OF GOD" for more information.

-By allowing such "strong delusion" (II Thes 2:11), God tests whether His people have a "love of the truth" (II Thes 2:10) or instead "have pleasure in unrighteousness" (II Thes 2:12).
+From II Thessalonians we learn that God permitted the deceptions of false Christianity to emerge.
+By allowing such "strong delusion" (II Thes 2:11), God is testing whether His people have a "love of the truth" (II Thes 2:10) or instead "have pleasure in unrighteousness" (II Thes 2:12).

-In II Thessalonians 2:8 we learn that Christ will destroy the office of the "man of sin" at His return.
+In II Thessalonians 2:8 we are told that Christ will destroy the office of the "man of sin" at His return.

-As well as identifying the "man of sin" in II Thes 2:3 as the Papacy, it is also logical to conclude that the office of the Papacy is synonymous with "the Antichrist" mentioned in I John 2:18, and "the false Prophet" in Rev 16:13, 19:20 and 20:10.
+As well as identifying the Papacy as the "man of sin" in II Thessalonians 2:3, it is also logical to conclude that this office is synonymous with "the Antichrist" mentioned in I John 2:18 and "the false Prophet" in Revelation 16:13, 19:20 and 20:10.